righttrianglesrkewl3/Hand_Sanitizer_Clorox_Wipe_Detector/README.md

 Use this ***EXCELLENT*** tutorial series if you want to learn how to build your own custom object detectors using Tensorflow Object Detection API: https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/

+If you are interested in using code directly from this repository please keep in mind that certain files in the "models" folder are too large to upload onto github.
+Secondly, the Tensorflow Object Detection API only works for me when I use tensorflow==1.13.2 (pip install --upgrade tensorflow==1.13.2) and the models version that can be found here: https://github.com/tensorflow/models/archive/v1.13.0.zip

  Sample prediction #1      |  Sample prediction #2
 :-------------------------:|:-------------------------: